-Forceval 1 per day (dissolvable or tablet on prescription), or over the counter options can be taken but you should take 2 per day and it is important to choose one of the following which has the correct balance of vitamins, minerals and trace elements.
-Recommended versions include Sanatogen A-Z complete, Superdrug A-Z Multivitamin & Minerals, Tesco's Complete Multivitamin and mineral, Lloyds Pharmacy A-Z multivitamin and mineral.
+Forceval 1 per day (dissolvable or tablet) on prescription, or If you buy an over the counter vitamin and mineral supplement instead, you should take 2 per day and it is important to choose one of the following which has the correct balance of vitamins, minerals and trace elements.
+Recommended versions include Sanatogen A-Z complete, Superdrug A-Z Multivitamin & Mineral, Tesco's Complete Multivitamin and mineral, Lloyds Pharmacy A-Z multivitamin and mineral.